Ask Safely: Privacy-Aware LLM Query Generation for Knowledge Graphs: Related Works

 Classical ML methods also rely on predefined rules but incorporate machine learning algorithms such as SVM~\cite{ait2020kbot}, XGBoost, and Maximum Entropy Markov Models~\cite{chen2021intelligent}.
 These approaches learn mappings from natural language to SPARQL or Cypher using training examples.
 While they outperform rule-based methods, they require the acquisition and preparation of training data, which introduces additional costs.

 Transformer-based methods leverage the transformer architecture~\cite{vaswani2017attention} to improve contextualization and generalization.
-Those methods -- such as \cite{aghaei2022question2}, \cite{phan2025novel}, and \cite{tang2025adapting} -- typically rely on BERT variants fine-tuned on examples of expected user queries.
+Those methods --- such as \cite{aghaei2022question2}, \cite{phan2025novel}, and \cite{tang2025adapting} --- typically rely on BERT variants fine-tuned on examples of expected user queries.
 This line of work has substantially improved the accuracy of KG Q\&A and continues to achieve state-of-the-art results~\cite{schneider2024evaluating}.
 However, existing approaches are usually developed for specific knowledge graphs, which limits their transferability.
 Applying them to new domains requires significant effort to design specialized solutions and to collect and clean large datasets of training queries.

 LLM-based methods rely on generative large language models such as GPT~\cite{achiam2023gpt}, LLaMA~\cite{dubey2024llama}, and DeepSeek~\cite{liu2024deepseek}.
-These approaches achieve excellent performance~\cite{schneider2024evaluating} thanks to their generalization and contextualization capabilities, often without requiring training data.
+These approaches achieve excellent performance \cite{schneider2024evaluating} thanks to their generalization and contextualization capabilities, often without requiring training data.
 In fact, their strongest results are obtained via zero-shot prompting~\cite{zhu2024llms}.
+Furthermore, recent studies~\cite{nuutila2025,mandilara2025decoding} have shown that LLMs can generate accurate queries even when provided solely with the graph schema as contextual information.
 However, LLMs are prone to hallucinations, which must be carefully mitigated.
 Moreover, due to their large number of parameters, hosting state-of-the-art LLMs locally is impractical for most users.
 Consequently, applications typically rely on third-party services provided by companies such as OpenAI, Google, or DeepSeek AI.

 In scenarios where labeled training data is scarce or nonexistent and where sensitive data is involved, users are left with two imperfect options: rule-based systems or classical ML methods that require less training data.
 Yet, as noted above, both categories have limited semantic ability to interpret user questions, since anything not explicitly covered by predefined rules or training examples often produces suboptimal results.
 Therefore, developing an approach that enables effective Q\&A over KGs while addressing the privacy concerns of relying on third-party generative LLMs remains an open research problem.
 Table~\ref{tab:qa} summarizes the characteristics of existing KG-based Q\&A methods and highlights how our proposed privacy-aware LLM approach compares.